PM Modi, Vietnam's Communist Party gen secy discuss Ukraine, South China Sea situation | Law-Order

 They complimented each other on the 50th anniversary of the establishment of diplomatic relations between the two countries.

+''Spoke with General Secretary of Communist Party of Vietnam H. E. Nguyen Phu Trong today.
+We exchanged views on a range of bilateral, regional and global issues and agreed to promote closer cooperation in our economic, trade and defence engagement,'' Modi said in a tweet.

-Prime Minister Modi reiterated Vietnam's importance as an important pillar of India's Act East Policy and Indo-Pacific Vision, and sought to enhance the scope of the bilateral relationship, besides working for expeditious progress on existing initiatives.
-The prime minister also requested for greater facilitation of market access for India's pharma and agri-products in Vietnam, the statement said.
+PM Modi also reiterated Vietnam's importance as an important pillar of India's Act East Policy and Indo-Pacific Vision, and sought to enhance the scope of the bilateral relationship, besides working for expeditious progress on existing initiatives.
+The prime minister also requested for greater facilitation of market access for India's pharma and agri-products in Vietnam, the PMO statement said.

 Prime Minister Modi highlighted the historical and civilisation links between the two countries and expressed his happiness on India's involvement in restoration of Cham monuments in Vietnam.